xaverdh/texbuilder/README.md

   * linux (we use inotify)
   * a recent cabal / ghc
   * (currently only works with) mupdf
-  * working latex with either lualatex or pdflatex
+  * working latex with lualatex, xelatex or pdflatex and ideally latexmk

-## How to build
+## How to build from git

 ```sh
 git clone https://gitlab.com/xaverdh/tex-builder